tkkcc/AndroidLibLoadingTest/readme.md

 # Android library loading test

-need process to make library reloadable, thus more memory usage: 110MB(release & r8) each activity on 2G ram. same process consumes subtle.
+System.load need process to make library reloadable, thus more memory usage: 110MB(release & r8) each activity on 2G ram. same process consumes subtle

-how about libloading in rust side: nice for reload without new process
+how about libloading in rust side: can reload without new process, but statics are leaked

 ## conclusion